 The Internet represents the largest source of immediately available medical information.
-However, on the Internet, the best and the worst exist side by side.
+However, on the Internet, we cannot always separate truth and fiction.

 How do you recognize a quality website and develop the ability to read online information with a critical eye?